kcsoc/retreat_presentation/index.md

 kintu prabhor yaḥ priya eva tasya\
 vande guroḥ śrī-caraṇāravindam

-The spiritual master is to be honored as much as the Supreme Lord, because he is the most confidential servitor of the Lord.
+The spiritual teacher is to be honored as much as the Supreme Lord, because he is the most confidential servitor of the Lord.
 This is acknowledged in all revealed scriptures and followed by all authorities.
-Therefore I offer my respectful obeisances unto the lotus feet of such a spiritual master, who is a bona fide representative of Sri Hari [Krsna].
+Therefore I offer my respectful obeisances unto the lotus feet of such a spiritual teacher, who is a bona fide representative of Sri Hari [Krsna].

 ---